 He is passionate about personalized medicine, quantitative biology and translational clinical/medical research.

-He has authored and co-authored 43 journal publications, 4 book chapters, a book (in production), 60+ conference proceedings/abstract, and 23+ patents.
+He has authored and co-authored 44 journal publications, 4 book chapters, 1 book (edited), 60+ conference proceedings/abstract, and 30+ patents.

-He is the recipient of several IBM awards, including an Research Division Accomplishment Award (2014), Horizon Alumni Award from the University of Alberta, Natural Science and Engineering Research Council of Canada's (NSERC) PGS & PDF, a J.N.
+He is the recipient of several IBM awards, including Research Division Accomplishment Awards (2014, 2017), Horizon Alumni Award from the University of Alberta, Natural Science and Engineering Research Council of Canada's (NSERC) PGS & PDF, a J.N.
 Tata Endowment Fellow and is a Senior Member of IEEE.

 In addition to IBM and other industrial engagements, his work is supported by the European Research Council (ERC), the European Union and SystemsX.ch - Swiss National Science Foundation.